So…a killer flu has been going around*

 4. Super Boost Herbal Smoothies*

 I put a bit of fresh tumeric root and fresh ginger in our smoothies during flu season.
+Like, a dime-sized sliver.
 It adds a nice, lemony spice to the smoothies, but these roots are antiviral; great for keeping you well.

 It’s also been found that tumeric fights depression as well as prozac, so there’s a double bonus.*